 The spread of UNIX has allowed the UNIX interface to NetEx/eFT to be standardized and presented as the eFTxx3 NetEx/eFT product.
-This manual describes the NetEx/eFT software for a UNIX host running the appropriate version of NETEX, NETEX/IP or TCP/IP.
+This manual describes the NetEx/eFT software for a UNIX host running the appropriate version of TCP/IP.